 Arguably one of the most complex and fascinating subjects in the world of nutrition, oestrogen metabolism is a hot topic, especially as far as debilitating conditions such as endometriosis are concerned.
+The complexity of this topic, especially as far as female health problems such as endometriosis are concerned.
 The complexity of this topic, however, makes it much misunderstood.
 Many myths exist around the subject of oestrogen, the first being that it is a single hormone – it is in fact a collection of hormones all grouped under the umbrella term ‘oestrogen’.

 Within the group are ‘good’ and ‘bad’ oestrogens.
 Many people who suffer from endometriosis have too much oestrogen, often referred to as ‘oestrogen dominance’ and also a high ratio of bad: good oestrogen.